romanjoffee/sagecreator/README.rst

       ]
     }

-Assign user to that group so that it has access only to a subset of AWS services which are sufficient to orchestrate the cluster.
+Then assign the user to the **Provisioners** group that has access to a subset of AWS services that are sufficient to orchestrate the cluster.

 SSH access
 ----------

-| If **Key pair name** / **private key file** were not provided when configuring the cluster then as it gets provisioned default key pair is created and a new private key is stored locally.
+| If **Key pair name** / **Private key file** were NOT provided when configuring the cluster then default key pair is created and a new private key is stored locally.
-| So in order to ``ssh`` into the servers one needs to point ``ssh`` command to the correct (private key) identity file:
+| In order to ``ssh`` into the servers one needs to point ``ssh`` command to the correct (private key) file:

 .. code-block:: text

     $ ssh -i <path to identity file> ubuntu@<host>

-where default *path to identity file* is *../venv/lib/python3.X/site-packages/sagebase/.ssh/pkey.pem*
+where *path to private key file* is ``../venv/lib/python3.X/site-packages/sagebase/.ssh/pkey.pem``

 .. |build-status| image:: https://travis-ci.com/evoneutron/sagecreator.svg?branch=master